kmotoko/desktop-guideline/hardening/bios.md

 + Check if it is enabled by:
 `sudo dmesg | grep "Execute Disable"` or change with other possible names mentioned above, instead of "Execute Disable".

+### Secure Boot
++ If you don't want to install your own keys, but unsure if the computer has the Microsoft keys/certs in the DB, you can check the installed keys in BIOS via `efi-readvar` command of the `efitools` package.
++ If there is, enable the Secure Boot and reboot.
++ Check with `bootctl status`.